By Helmut Puff

 What would you like the institute to do?
 Take a minute and write to the director.
 Come and visit us in Haven Hall.
 This is what the EIHS is all about.
 We are an advocate of the past in and for the present.

-Helmut Puff is a professor in History and Germanic Languages and Literatures and director of the Eisenberg Institute for Historical Studies.
-He can be reached at email@example.com.
+Helmut Puff is Elizabeth L. Eisenstein Collegiate Professor of History and Germanic Languages and director of the Eisenberg Institute for Historical Studies.
+He can be reached at firstname.lastname@example.org.